kleingeld1/mrbase64/README.md

 - `MrBase64Portrait.svg` — Portrait mascot for app icon
 - `Tests/UnitTests/Base64EncoderTests.swift` — Unit tests for encoding logic
 - `.github/workflows/ci.yml` — CI/CD workflow

+## AI provenance (disclaimer)

+This project was developed with substantial assistance from an AI coding agent operating within the repository.
+The AI produced scaffolding, performed iterative edits, and helped configure the Xcode project.
+A human developer reviewed changes and ran local build/test cycles.

+### Summary of AI-assisted work:

+- Generated initial app scaffolding and source files
+- Performed iterative `xcodebuild` debugging and fixed build/test settings
+- Added unit tests and configured the test target linkage
+- Renamed project and updated bundle identifiers to `de.klngld.MrBase64`
+- Created mascot SVG artwork and integrated it into the UI
+- Implemented persistent format selection and filename+timestamp reference-style Markdown generation

+Note: Please review signing, entitlements, and distribution settings before releasing binaries.

+If you would like, I can convert the portrait SVG into an AppIcon asset, add UI tests, or add multi-image reference numbering.

+Last updated: 2025-12-21